 In addition to the petition to walk in the May ceremony, all students must have already filed, by the Nov.
 1 deadline, a petition to graduate and have paid the graduation fee as described in the university catalog.

 Prior to participating in graduation ceremonies and receiving a degree, a student's obligations to the university, such as library fines, tuition, dues and fees, must be met.
 All athletic equipment must be returned.
-No caps and gowns will be released unless all fees are paid.
+No caps and gowns will be released unless charges to the University, including tuition and fees are paid.